sbrunner/edocuments/README.md

-# Epaper a simple and productive personal documents library
+# EPaper a simple and productive personal documents library

 * Scan your documents
   * Auto rotate